Envisager Studio

 Oftentimes people misinterpret a virtual assistant as a mere customer service representative who just answers phone calls and assist with inquiries.
 Virtual support goes beyond administrative, proofreading, editing, correspondence, bookkeeping, time management and promotional.

-You may be thinking that if you need an assistant, why not just hire a person to work at your business full time?
-Well, it comes down to time, money and convenience.
-A full-time administrative assistant can cost up to $50,000 per for beginner to senior-level administrative assistants in some states.
+A full-time administrative assistant can cost up to $55,000 per year for beginner to senior-level administrative assistants in some states.
 That’s not even including health insurance, bonuses, and other benefits.
 It can get pretty costly, especially if you don’t need someone around all the time or if you only need their help on a few projects.

-A virtual assistant job can be lucrative because the work for multiple people.
+A virtual assistant job can be lucrative because they work for multiple people.
 So you can hire them to work for only the hours or projects that you need them for.
 If you just need someone for five or so hours a week to take phone calls while you’re in meetings or showing property to a potential buyer, they can do that.
-If you need them to work more hours one week, they can usually accommodate that.
-And if for some reason you need to save some cash, depending on the kind of contract you have with them, you can usually just discontinue their services until it’s more financially feasible for you.

 • Adding tags and images to blog posts